TheDiscoMole/Machine-Learning/_posts/2017-01-07-simple-neural-nets.md

         return cost
 {% endhighlight %}

-**NOTE**: This code clearly hasen't been filled with error/consistency checks, so it only works if the user knows how to use the interface correctly (eg. connecting layers in such a way they **DO NOT** cause closed loops).
-Additionally there is no trained model storage or load function, so if you wish to keep your trained progress this would need to be implemented still.
+**NOTE**: This code clearly hasn't been filled with error/consistency checks, so it only works, if the user knows how to use the interface correctly (eg. connecting layers in such a way they **DO NOT** cause closed loops).
+Additionally there is no trained model storage or load function, so if you wish to keep your trained progress, this would need to be implemented still.